-Parents are entitled to a total of 480 days paid leave, which can be shared between them freely and used at any time before the child reaches the age of twelve or until the later date when the child has completed the fifth year of school.
-However, 60 days of the leave are earmarked for each parent.
-If a parent does not use his/her 60 days, they will be forfeited.
+Parents are entitled to a total of 480 days paid leave, which can be shared between them freely and used at any time before the child reaches the age of twelve or until the later date when the child has completed his or her fifth year of school.
+However, 90 days of the leave are earmarked for each parent.
+If a parent does not use their 90 days, they will be forfeited.

 Payment during any period of parental leave is funded by the state.
 The maximum payment level amounts to approximately 80% of the salary for the parent on leave.
-However, for 2015 it is capped at a maximum of approximately 80% of an annual salary of SEK 444,000, i.e. SEK 29,600 (approximately USD 3,600) per month.
-It is not uncommon that the employer pays certain additional compensation to cover the gap between the ordinary salary and the compensation from the National Social Insurance Office.
+However, for 2024 it is capped at a maximum of approximately 80% of an annual salary of SEK 573,000, i.e. SEK 458,400 per month.
+It is not uncommon that the employer pays certain additional compensation to cover the part of the gap between the ordinary salary and the compensation from the National Social Insurance Office.